Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 This is the rate of policyholders that we assume will utilise the program, which will affect mortality experience (by affecting mortality improvement rates) and the costs of reimbursement upon successful completion of the program.

 **Investment earnings rate: 4.00%.** <br />
-According to Frontier Advisors (2024), life insurers typically invest most of their portfolios in safe bonds, which earn at the same rate as the discount rate, and the remainder of their portfolio in riskier investments, making the overall investment earnings rate slightly higher than the discount rate.
+We found that life insurers typically invest most of their portfolios in safe bonds, which earn at the same rate as the discount rate, and the remainder of their portfolio in riskier investments, making the overall investment earnings rate slightly higher than the discount rate.
 On this basis, we have adopted an investment earnings rate of 4%, 1% higher than the discount rate.

 **Expenses: Č200 for first year, Č25 onwards** <br />
 Expenses were determined through an expense analysis, involving estimation of each expense to obtain an aggregate amount.